Why a New Anti-Racist Movement is Necessary

 Forty years earlier, the New Cross Fire Massacre happened, claiming the lives of 14 young Black people, followed by the unprecedented Black People’s Day of Action, which saw thousands on the streets in protest.
 The momentous Brixton uprisings against police oppression followed in April of that year.

-This year marks the 30th anniversary of the historic founding of the Anti-Racist Alliance (ARA).
+November 2021 marked the 30th anniversary of the historic founding of the Anti-Racist Alliance (ARA).
 The ARA went on to become Europe’s largest black-led anti-racist movement.
 Among the its achievements were:

 - Building the broadest-based coalition against racism in Britain, with African Caribbean and Asian people in the organisation’s leadership and trade unions at its core